 - Damaged hair

-So if you have several customers all seeking the same product for a different primary benefit -- and you message all of them about the same benefit -- you could be missing the mark with everyone else, wasting your time and budget.
+So if you have several customers all seeking the same product for a different primary benefit—and you message all of them about the same benefit—you could be missing the mark with a large majority of customers, wasting your time and budget.

 3. Buyer journey stage

-Behavioral segmentation, according to the customer journey stage, allows you to align communications and personalize experiences to increase conversions at every stage.
-It also helps you discover stages where customers are not progressing, so you can improve your marketing efforts there.
+Segmenting by behavior and according to the customer journey stage allows you to align communications and personalize experiences to increase conversions.
+It also helps you identify the stages where customers are not progressing, so you can take action to improve your marketing efforts there.